Nalikeoz/Bazinga/README.md

 2. Run **Main_server.py**.
 3. Run **GUI.py** to open Bazinga's UI.

-### User Types
-In order to use the program's features you'll first have to login into the system.
-There are 2 types of users in our system, a Guest and a Member.</br>
-**Guest:** a Guest gets random remote control credentials (username and password).</br>
-**Member:** a Member can choose his own remote control username but still gets a random control password.

 ### Register (as Member):
+A Member can choose his own unique remote control username.</br>
-In order to register you'll have to enter your login username and password in the login page, and click the register button, if there isn't already a user with your username you'll get a successfull registration message, otherwise you'll get an error message.
+In order to register as Member you'll have to enter login username and password (the username you enter will be your remote control username) in the login page, and click the register button, if there isn't already a user with your username you'll get a successfull registration message, otherwise you'll get an error message.
 </br></br>
 ![Successfull Registration](https://github.com/Nalikeoz/Bazinga/blob/master/images/Successfull_Registration.jpg)